TILLAMOOK COUNTY SHERIFF'S OFFICE

 Minimum standards are:

-This classification works under the direction of the Community Corrections Lieutenant.
-Recurring routine assignments are independently performed by the employee.
+SUPERVISORY CONTROLS: This classification works under the general direction of the Corrections Sergeant.
+Recurring, routine assignments are independently performed by employee on the basis of past experience.
 The employee receives general instructions regarding the scope and approach to projects or assignments, but procedures and problem resolution are left to employee discretion and interpretation.
 Employee estimates and manages time efficiently.
-Work is reviewed periodically to ensure determinations and decisions made are in compliance to department policy and procedures.
+Work is reviewed periodically to ensure determinations and decisions are in compliance to Sheriff's Office policy and procedure.

-Work is performed within established department policy, procedure, and directives; Federal, State, County and local statutes, rules, regulations and ordinances; court rulings; DPSST reference manuals; accepted procedures within parole and probation profession.
-Employee must remain current on guidelines and uses considerable judgement in interpreting laws or guidelines and determining which to enforce, then follows procedures and laws closely due to nature of work.
+GUIDELINES: Work is performed within established Sheriff's Office policy, procedure and directives; federal, state and county statutes, rules regulations and ordinances; DPSST reference manuals; accepted procedures within correction facility profession.
+Incumbent has to remain current on guidelines and uses considerable judgment interpreting guidelines and follows procedures and policies closely due to nature of work.

-Following the closing date of this Recruitment, you will hear from us by email.
-If you are selected as a candidate for an interview, we will contact you to arrange a date and time.
+SELECTION PROCESS: Following the closing date of this recruitment, you will hear from us by email.
+If you are selected as a candidate for testing and/or an interview, we will contact you to arrange a date and time.
 We want to ensure that we hire the best possible staff for our County Team because we believe that the right people are our most valuable asset!